dvklopfenstein/pmidcite/README.md

 ## How to Cite
 _If you use **pmidcite** in your research, please cite paper 1 (pmidcite) and paper 3 (NIH citation data)._
-_Please also consider reading and citing Gusenbauer's response (paper 2) about improving search for all in the current avalanche of information:_
+_Please also consider reading and citing Gusenbauer's response (paper 2) about improving search for all during the information avalanche of these times:_

 1. [**Commentary to Gusenbauer and Haddaway 2020: Evaluating Retrieval Qualities of PubMed and Google Scholar**](http://dx.doi.org/10.1002/jrsm.1456)
 Klopfenstein DV and Dampier W